DanielTockan/Skii/README.md

 The secure route controlled the authentication process, storing the ID of the logged in user via a Bearer token.

-The two "if" statements within "modifyUser" function then conducted the following checks:
+The two "if" statements within "modifyUser" function, then conducted the following checks:
-- The latter checks whether the user ID retrieved from the secure route matches that of the user that they are trying to edit.
-If not, an authorisation message blocking the PUT request appears
+- The latter checked whether the user ID retrieved from the secure route matches that of the user that they are trying to edit.
+If not, access to the route was blocked
-- The former checks whether a valid user is logged in to begin with.
-If not, an authorisation message appears blocking access to the route
+- The former checed whether a valid user is logged in to begin with.
+If not, once again, access to the route was blocked

 The secure route was used across many other routes in our back-end for the following uses:
 - Creating, updating and deleting comments